top of page

 My story so far ...

-Mrs Greenman, my kindergarten teacher at Waterfalls in Salisbury, Rhodesia (now Harare, Zimbabwe) wrote on my report: "Stuart loves stories!"
+Mrs Godsmark, my kindergarten teacher at Waterfalls in Salisbury, Rhodesia (now Harare, Zimbabwe) wrote on my report: "Stuart loves stories!"
 How prescient she was.
 I love consuming them and I love creating them.

 I've lived in 9 countries and travelled to around 75 others.
 A story partly told by the collection of flags sewn on the sleeves of my now-ratty motorcycle jacket.
-(Motorcycle touring is my happy place and I've ticked off Australia, Singapore, Malaysia, Thailand, Laos, Myanmar, Vietnam, Switzerland, Hong Kong and Nepal on that list.)
+(Motorcycle touring is my happy place and I've ticked off Australia, Singapore, Malaysia, Thailand, Laos, Myanmar, Vietnam, Switzerland, Hong Kong and Nepal on that list.
+More to come!)

 Speaking of wildly unsuccessful, I studied Psychology and Mass Communications at Macquarie University, Sydney, and just scraped the tree-tops to earn that piece of parchment.
 My interest lay more in our campus radio station 2SER-FM where I produced and voiced music and talk shows.
 Ironic then that I'd later earn certifications from the esteemed Copenhagen Business School in Neuroscience and Neuro-marketing and remain obsessed by the science of creativity and engagement.